Oriakhi-osagbovo/2nd-Semester-Exams/Documentation.md

 4. Script to automate the deployment of a LAMP Stack with cloned PHP application from Github, with all the necessary packages to be installed and to configure Apache web server and MYSQL was created.

-5. The script was then made executable by running chmod +x exam_bash_sript.sh
+5. The script was then made executable by running 'chmod +x exam_bash_sript.sh'

 6. The LAMP stack was the deployed using ./exam_bash_script.sh and checked if the php application was accessible.
 The ssh session was then exited.